Douglas Home & Co’s rural department grows by a quarter

 There are a few crucial opportunities for maximising tax and business efficiency in this sector, most of which are easily overlooked.
 These include research and development tax relief, succession planning, making use of capital allowances, agricultural and business property relief.

-As the Basic Payment Scheme is being phased out between 2021 and 2028, our agricultural specialists are encouraging farmers to get ahead and prepare for a decade of change.
+As the Basic Payment Scheme is being phased out between 2021 and 2028, our agricultural accountants are encouraging farmers to get ahead and prepare for a decade of change.
 The cut of subsidies is potentially the start of a long-term transition for the industry due to challenges surrounding Brexit, climate change, and labour shortages.
 Our team can provide proactive business advice, tailored to help farmers gain a deeper understanding of their individual business position and learn how to adapt before government support is changed or removed.

 There are many opportunities for capital allowances tax relief in the agricultural sector.
 Our expert team act proactively to identify any capital allowance claim opportunities.